linki/etherdelta-go/README.md

 It takes the following arguments:
 * `keystore-file`: the location of an Ethereum [Keystore file](https://theethereum.wiki/w/index.php/Accounts,_Addresses,_Public_And_Private_Keys,_And_Tokens#UTC_JSON_Keystore_File) which describes where the funds will be withdrawn to as well as contains the encrypted private key for that address, e.g., `~/Library/Ethereum/keystore/UTC--2017-11-...61d3f9`
-* `passphrase`: the passphrase unlocking the `keystore-file`.
-(This proves that you are the owner of the Keystore file)
 * `withdraw-all`: sends a transactions to withdraw the balance if it's greater than zero.
 Without this flag it will merely print the deposited balances.
-Note that `passphrase` must be provided and correct in both cases in order to successfully process the Keystore file.
+Note that `passphrase` must be provided and correct in order to successfully sign the transaction.
 Defaults to `false` (disable withdrawal).
+* `passphrase`: the passphrase unlocking the `keystore-file`.
+It proves that you are the owner of the Keystore file and is only required when using `withdraw-all`.

 There are some optional arguments as well:
 * `endpoint`: an RPC endpoint to interact with the Ethereum blockchain.
 You can run your own Ethereum node or connect to one provided by [Infura](https://infura.io/) free of charge.
 Defaults to `https://mainnet.infura.io`.